stackbit-projects/ktapson-website-dade9/content/_index.md

-      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, two poets whose substantial impact on twentieth and twenty-first-century poetry.
+      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, two poets whose substantial impact on twentieth and twenty-first-century poetry continues to have resounding impact.
       Contesting the terms of their reception within the avant-gardes with which they are most often associated, I take both poets seriously as poet-researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
 Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative conceptual models of scientific subjectivity.
 Overlapping my work on this book, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
 A key portion of the correspondence is forthcoming (Fall 2022) from University of New Mexico Press as *The Correspondence of Bernadette Mayer and Clark Coolidge, 1979-82.*

       My next book project, tentatively titled *Serpentine Poetics for Everyday